microsoft/WinObjC/README.md

 ## Download and Installation
 To use the bridge you'll need:
 - The latest pre-built Windows Bridge for iOS SDK, that you can download [here](https://aka.ms/winobjc_latest).
-Click on the **winobjc.zip** file under *Downloads* to start the download and extract it to the local directory of your choice when complete.
+Click on the **winobjc.zip** file under *Downloads* to start the download and extract it to the local directory of your choice (example: C:\winobjc) when complete.
 - **Windows 10**, build 10586 or higher.
 Validate your version number [here](http://windows.microsoft.com/en-US/windows/which-operating-system).
 - **Visual Studio 2015 Update 3** with Windows developer tools.
 Visual Studio 2015 Community is available for free [here](https://dev.windows.com/downloads).
 Select (at least) the following components during installation:
    1. Programming Languages -> Visual C++